PratikRMarabille/LivingLodge/README.md

 # Welcome to LivingLodge

-## Here you can book or rent the places ofr restaurants
+## Here you can book or rent the places of restaurants

+This project aspires to mirror the essential features and aesthetic of the renowned Airbnb platform, offering users an intuitive and comprehensive interface to explore and reserve lodgings worldwide.
+Utilizing cutting-edge technologies, the project is constructed with Next.js for a robust and scalable frontend framework, NextAuth for seamless authentication, and Prisma for efficient database management.
+Zustand is employed for state management, ensuring a smooth user experience, while Tailwind CSS provides a modern and responsive design.
+MongoDB serves as the backend database, supporting dynamic and flexible data storage solutions.
+This combination of technologies creates a powerful and user-friendly application for booking accommodations globally.